cis198-2016s/slides/02/content.md

 ## Structs

 - Structs do not have field-level mutability.
-- Mutability is a property of the variable binding, not of the datatype.
+- Mutability is a property of the **variable binding**, not the type.
-- Field-level mutability (interior mutability) can be achieved via `Cell` types
+- Field-level mutability (interior mutability) can be achieved via `Cell` types.
     - More on these very soon.

 ```rust